 In fact, platform development is becoming the norm as BIM keeps developing tools and workflows with other technology providers and applications like the exciting integration of BIM with Geographical Information Systems.

-It’s also shaping up as world best practice.
-The UK Government is rolling out an industry wide BIM implementation strategy by 2020-an approach Arcadis will also take on all projects by then-Spain has introduced a BIM mandate on public sector projects for 2018, while Germany is also implementing BIM on all infrastructure projects by 2020.
+It’s also shaping up a world best practice.
+The UK Government is rolling out an industry wide BIM implementation strategy by 2020 an approach.
+Arcadis will also take on all projects by then Spain has introduced a BIM mandate on public sector projects for 2018, while Germany is also implementing BIM on all infrastructure projects by 2020.